Skip to content

 <quiet-scroller> stable since 1.0

-Scrollers add an accessible horizontal scrolling region with visual affordances to help users navigate wide content such as tables, especially on mobile devices.
+Scrollers add an accessible container with visual affordances to help users identify and navigate scrolling content.

 Name Age Color Breed Breed Description